Final | January 2018 | v4.0.0 | PUBLIC | QGCIO

-The purpose of this policy is to outline Queensland Government’s approach to government information access, exchange, licensing and pricing.
+The purpose of this policy is to outline Queensland Government's approach to government information access, exchange and licensing.

-- increased ability for the community to access and lawfully use and re-use government information and participate in government
+- improve community ability to access, use and re-use government information and participate in government

-- improved opportunities for seamless service delivery to the community.
+- improve opportunities for proactive service delivery to the community.

 This policy applies to all Queensland Government departments.

 The Queensland Government recognises the importance of providing government information to the public.
-Departments must routinely and proactively provide government information to the public to the maximum extent possible, subject to legislative and policy requirements (e.g. privacy, information security) by:
+Departments must routinely and proactively provide government information to the public to the maximum extent possible, subject to legislative and policy requirements (e.g. confidentiality, privacy, information security, open data policy) by:

 - establishing an authorising and accountability environment for the release of government information

-- taking all reasonable steps to make government information easily available, including to those who are disadvantaged geographically, socio-economically or because they have a disability
+- taking all reasonable steps to make government information easily available by using open formats for data, and ensuring information is accessible to people disadvantaged geographically, socio-economically or because they have a disability

 - releasing government information administratively wherever required or possible so that formal application under the Right to Information Act 2009 or the Information Privacy Act 2009 is a last resort.

 Accurate and complete information is essential for governments to provide efficient and effective services.
-Departments must support the exchange of government information with other government entities where there is a business need, subject to legislative and policy requirements (e.g. privacy, information security).
-Whilst privacy and security requirements must be met, they must not become the inhibitor for limiting shared access to government information when it is permissible to do so.
+Departments must support the exchange of government information with other government entities where there is a business need, subject to legislative and policy requirements (e.g. confidentiality, privacy, information security).
+While privacy and security requirements must be met, they must not inhibit shared access to government information when it is permissible.

-The Queensland Government aims to provide access to government information at the lowest cost to maximise its innovative use across the community.
-Departments must provide government information to the maximum extent possible free of charge.
+The Queensland Government aims to provide access to government information at the lowest cost possible to maximise its innovative use across the community.
+Departments must provide government information free of charge, to the maximum extent possible.

 Implementation advice for this policy is available within the: